 "We are doing the touching, etc. etc. . you talk about on your Web site.
 She seems to tell already from the tone of my voice when she needs to stop something, I don't say 'no' a lot.
 I either substitute the behavior with the right thing to do, or I look her in the eyes with a firm voice and she seems to get it.
 Any advice?"

 I simply told Kathy that what she is doing is perfect.
 What you have to keep in mind is the age - 7 weeks.
 At this age, all the pups seemed to like to chew on hands, toes, nip at skin, each other...
 This has to be corrected and the method Kathy is using is great.

 You absolutely must not allow the chewing on your body parts, though.
 Definitely not good behavior.
 As the pup gets older, the tendency to chew will decrease.
 By 12 weeks of age, there is a big difference in the desire to chew opposed to 7 weeks of age.

-"How have your dobbys been around cats.
+"Good afternoon Laura.
+How have your dobbys been around cats.
 Is there any way we can condition the pups (Trinity) to cats earlier.
-Is there any cats in your neighboorhood that you could introduce her to?"
+Is there any cats in your neighborhood that you could introduce her to?" --- Thanks, Tara M.